 /storyforge:setup

-Symptoms: Characters act inconsistently, time references don't match, places are described differently.
+Symptoms: Characters act inconsistently, time references don't match, locations described differently.

-Cause: Canon Log or Timeline not loaded or outdated.
+Cause: Canon log or timeline not loaded or stale.

 /storyforge:continuity-checker my-book